chain4travel/caminojs/README.md

 For this we use the [`np` lib](https://www.npmjs.com/package/np) to push a new build to npm. `np` will prompt you to answer if this is a PATCH, MINOR or MAJOR release and it will handle bumping the version in `package.json` for you.
 You will be prompted for your `OTP` which stands for "one time password."
 This is your 2fa code which you will get from having enabled 2fa on your npm account.

-After this is successful you can confirm that the version number was bumped for the npm [`avalanche` npm package](https://www.npmjs.com/package/avalanche).
+After this is successful you can confirm that the version number was bumped for the npm [`camino` npm package](https://www.npmjs.com/package/@c4tplatform/camino).
 Once you confirm that then the final step is to merge `master` in to the `development` branch.
 This ensures that the newly bumped version gets added to any future dev work which branches off of `development`.

 ### Repo Dependency Updates